Explosive connectivity and mechanical rigidity in cubic lattice structures: Rigorous Justification of the Sufficiently Distributed Averaging Assumption

 \subsection{Introduction and Formal Statement of the Problem}

 The central claim of monotonic rigidification efficiency in the main paper hinges on the connection between a local selection rule and a global mechanical property.
 A critical part of this argument is that for a large, dense component, adding another internal edge is almost certainly redundant.
-This idea was formalized in the main text as \Cref{hyp:sda_main}.
+This idea is formalized in the SI as \Cref{hyp:sda_main}.

 Proving this for the history-dependent Achlioptas process is challenging.
 We therefore prove a precise analogue for a more tractable model: the Erd\H{o}s-R\'enyi (ER) random subgraph of the Intra-host, which demonstrates the inherent robustness of the host geometry.